ݮƵ Wellness Mini-Grant Program

 Students create online modules about healthy digital boundaries, consent and communication.

-Dialectical Behavior Therapy Group Intervention Program for High-Risk Students:
+Dialectical Behavior Therapy Group Intervention Program for High-Risk Students

 ݮƵ Chattanooga Counseling Center; PIs: Corinne Webster, Carisha Northcutt.